 - The Lead Generation/Prospecting Stage

-To begin this first stage, you’ll need to use lead generation tactics.
+To begin this first sales pipeline stage, you’ll need to use lead generation tactics.
 There are countless methods you can try, but here are some of our top suggestions:

 - Attend trade shows and meet your potential prospects in person

 - Create winning content every week or so and then promote it; this is known as content marketing